cmsj/cmsj.net/content/2021-04-12-github-actions-lessons.md

 ## Xcode scrubs the inherited environment

+Update: This is not actually true.
+When I wrote this item, I had forgotten that our build system included a Makefile and it's *make* not Xcode that was scrubbing the environment.

 Normally, you can use environment variables like `$GITHUB_ACTIONS` to determine if you're running in a CI-style situation.
 I use this for our test framework to [detect CI](https://github.com/Hammerspoon/hammerspoon/blob/master/Hammerspoon%20Tests/HSTestCase.m#L94) so certain tests can be skipped.

 Unfortunately, it seems like `xcodebuild` scrubs the environment when running script build phases, so instead I created an empty file on disk that the build scripts could check for: